irbujam/ss_log_event_monitor/README.md

 **Key features:**
   - Multi Farmer (remote or local) and Node (remote or local) status monitor

-> [Experimental] choice of using web service to view stats using a web browser on phone/ pc, or could still use the console based monitor on pc
+> [Experimental] web service enabled to view stats using a web browser on phone/ pc,legacy monitor console display still exists

   - Ability to read metrics for farmer/node running on windows/linux systems
   - Ability to add or remove node/farmer ip(s) in config without restarting the script